-Our internal programs are focused on developing TLR-targeted drug candidates for the potential treatment of infectious diseases, autoimmune and inflammatory diseases, cancer, and asthma and allergies.
-We are conducting two Phase 1 clinical trials of IMO-2125, a TLR9 agonist, in patients with chronic hepatitis C virus, or HCV, infection.
-We are conducting a Phase 1 clinical trial of IMO-3100, an antagonist of TLR7 and TLR9, in healthy subjects.
+Our internal programs are focused on developing TLR-targeted drug candidates for the potential treatment of infectious diseases, autoimmune and inflammatory diseases, cancer, and respiratory diseases, and for use as vaccine adjuvants.
+We have completed two Phase 1 clinical trials of IMO-2125, a TLR9 agonist, in patients with chronic hepatitis C virus, or HCV, infection and intend to initiate enrollment in a 12-week Phase 2 randomized clinical trial of IMO-2125 plus ribavirin in treatment-naïve HCV patients in the second quarter of 2011.
+We have completed two Phase 1 clinical trials of IMO-3100, an antagonist of TLR7 and TLR9, in healthy subjects and we expect to complete ongoing nonclinical studies of IMO-3100 during the first half of 2011 and intend to submit to the FDA a protocol for a Phase 2 clinical trial of IMO-3100 in a selected disease indication during the third quarter of 2011.

 In addition to our internal programs, we currently are collaborating with two pharmaceutical companies to advance other applications of our TLR-targeted compounds.
-We are collaborating with Merck KGaA for cancer treatment, excluding cancer vaccines.
-Merck KGaA is conducting two Phase 1b clinical trials and one Phase 2 clinical trial in cancer indications.
-We also are collaborating with Merck & Co., Inc., or Merck & Co., for vaccine adjuvants in the fields of cancer, infectious diseases, and Alzheimer's disease.
-Merck KGaA and Merck & Co. are not related.
+We are collaborating with Merck KGaA for the use of TLR9 agonists in cancer treatment, excluding cancer vaccines.
+Merck KGaA is conducting one Phase 2 clinical trial and three Phase 1b clinical trials of IMO-2055, which Merck KGaA refers to as EMD 1201081, in combination with other cancer therapy agents in several cancer indications.
+We also are collaborating with Merck Sharpe & Dohme Corp., or Merck, for the use of TLR7, TLR8, and TLR9 agonists as vaccine adjuvants in the fields of cancer, infectious diseases, and Alzheimer's disease.
+Merck KGaA and Merck are not related.

-At December 31, 2009, we had an accumulated deficit of \$333.7 million.
-We may incur substantial operating losses in future periods.
-We do not expect to generate significant funds until we successfully complete development and obtain marketing approval for products, either alone or in collaborations with third parties, which we expect will take a number of years.
-In order to commercialize our products, we need to address a number of technological challenges and to comply with comprehensive regulatory requirements.
-In 2010, we expect that our research and development expenses will be higher than our research and development expenses in 2009 as we expand our clinical trials of IMO-2125 and IMO-3100 and accelerate our preclinical studies on TLR antagonists and on agonists of TLR7 and TLR8.
+At December 31, 2010, we had an accumulated deficit of \$351.6 million.
+We expect to incur substantial operating losses in future periods.
+We do not expect to generate significant funds or product revenue until we successfully complete development and obtain marketing approval for drug candidates, either alone or in collaborations with third parties, which we expect will take a number of years.
+In order to commercialize our drug candidates, we need to address a number of technological challenges and to comply with comprehensive regulatory requirements.